When and how should I refer a student to the counseling center?

 Many people associate counseling or with severe problems.
-Helping students in distress is a primary role of CAPS, however we also emphasize prevention, development, and psychological wellness.
+Helping students in distress is a primary role of the counseling center, however we also emphasize prevention, development, and psychological wellness.
 Often, students are not always able to clearly understand the connection between emotional distress and their academic functioning, yet in 2007-2008, as in past years, over 90% of our student-clients reported at intake that their presenting problems were adversely affecting academic functioning to some degree.

 Sometimes students will approach you directly for help, although problems may come to your attention in other ways too.
 For example, a student may cry in your office, may include disturbing material in academic assignments or may approach you with concerns about a classmate.
 You also may observe one or more of the following: